nataliegen/GroupProject1/README.md

 **Relationships**:
 - Many-to-Many with Songs via SongGenres (a song can belong to multiple genres).
 - Many-to-Many with Artists via ArtistGenres (an artist can be associated with multiple genres).
+- One-to-May with Album (an album can be associated with multiple genres).

 **SongGenres** – Associative entity between Songs and Genres
 Attributes: